-All eye products:
+All products:

 - For the eye only. - Keep using this drug as you have been told by your child's doctor or other health care provider, even if your child's signs get better. - Wash your hands before and after use. - Do not touch the container tip to your child's eye, lid, or other skin.
-This could lead to bacteria in the drug, which may cause severe eye problems or loss of eyesight.
+This could lead to bacteria in the drug, which may cause severe eye problems or loss of eyesight. - Have your child stop wearing contact lenses unless told by the doctor to keep wearing them.

-Eye drops:
+Eye solution:

-- Tilt your child's head back and drop drug into the eye. - After giving this drug, ask your child to keep eyes closed.
+- Tilt your child's head back and to the side of affected eye. - After giving this drug, ask your child to keep eyes closed.
 Put light pressure on the inside corner of the eye.
 Do this for 1 to 2 minutes.
-This keeps the drug in your child's eye.
+This keeps the drug in your child's eye. - Do not use if solution changes color.